“Anyone attempting to recognize this still new and alien occurrence was blacklisted.”

 Qualitative Reports from RA Therapists

-This qualitative report doesn’t relate to prevalence per se but nonetheless points to the fact that there are therapists who specialize in RA.
+The following qualitative reporting doesn’t relate to prevalence per se but nonetheless points to the fact that there are therapists who specialize in RA.
 These professionals report that a significant percentage of their client base is RA survivors.

-A survivor who goes by the pseudonym Svali has provided extensive and detailed testimony in a book and web postings that were published in the early 2000’s.
-(See here.)
-Svali sent a questionnaire to a small sampling of therapists who work with ritual abuse (RA):
+A survivor who goes by the pseudonym Svali has provided extensive and detailed testimony in articles and books dating back to the early 2000’s.
+Svali sent a questionnaire to a small sampling of therapists who work with ritual abuse:

 The sampling is extremely small (n=5), thus the purpose is to obtain qualitative, not quantitative data.
 So although Svali asked a quantitative question, this is not to obtain a statistically significant data point, but rather to get a sense for the professional’s work.
 (Each of the responses is associated with a name, further highlighting the qualitative nature of such exploratory research.)

-When asked what percentage of the therapist’s practice was RA clients, she received the following responses:
+When asked what percentage of the therapist’s practice was ritual abuse (RA) clients, she received the following responses:

 - One therapist had a few clients whom she suspected may have suffered RA but no such memories were disclosed.